helenatorrinha/5001CEM_BookShop/README.md

-# serranotoh-BookShop
+# 5001CEM Software Engineering - BookShop
-This project belongs to Helena Torrinha (10613704) for the 5001CEM module.
+This project belongs to Helena Torrinha for the 5001CEM module.
 This code aims to simulate a book shop where the customers can see the available books and buy them and administrators can change their quantity and add new ones.